 - Regular board level reviews that are aligned to your financial year and operational rhythm to check progress and return on investment.

 While business owners can be a bottleneck by avoiding IT outsourcing and delegating decision making, they don’t need to be at the heart of the IT either.
 They just need to ensure they have the right guide and process in place.
-We spoke to [insert name and title] who had a similar problem and through following the framework was able to position his business for success.

-- Download our guide on How To Fix IT Bottlenecks that could be restricting your growth
+For more information: Download our guide on How To Fix IT Bottlenecks that could be restricting your growth